Malaysia rejects criticism of lack of cooperation in plane search

 Furthermore, the need to co-operate has cast a potentially embarrassing light on regional surveillance capabilities, especially where the ability of nations to watch each other's airspace is concerned.

-In Australia, a defense industry source said that any available information from its powerful radars pointing out to the Indian Ocean would likely be passed on to Malaysia in a "highly sanitized way" to conceal its origins and appease any concerns about Australian monitoring of neighboring airspace.
+In Australia, a defence industry source said that any available information from its powerful radars pointing out to the Indian Ocean would likely be passed on to Malaysia in a "highly sanitised way" to conceal its origins and appease any concerns about Australian monitoring of neighbouring airspace.

 (Additional reporting by Tim Hepher and Anshuman Daga in Kuala Lumpur, Jane Wardell in Sydney and Mark Hosenball in Washington; Editing by Raju Gopalakrishnan)